If the tree is within your property, it will be your responsibility to trim, prune, or safely remove it to prevent damage to the power lines.

 When trees start to contact or interfere with power lines, there is a great chance for the tree, the surrounding structures, and human or animal lives to get affected or damaged.

-It is important to know who to contact in a situation as dangerous as this to keep harm away from people and to minimize casualties.
+It is important to know who to contact in a dangerous situation to keep harm away from people and minimize casualties.
 Restoring a safe environment is one of the responsibilities of the people in charge of power lines.

 Call your electric utility company